geekdave/www.geekdave.io/src/pages/articles/2019-01-04---Observability-and-the-Trampoline/index.md

 On came the imposter syndrome.

 The Raspberry Pi forums are filled with hardcore electronics wizards.
 I felt way out of my league.
 But I stood tall, feigned total confidence, and posted on a forum for electronic sensor enthusiasts (yes, that's a thing).
-I described our goal of instrumenting a trampoline to count jumps, and asked for some general strategic guidance
+I described our goal of instrumenting a trampoline to count jumps, and asked for some general strategic guidance.

-[write some more about the forum responses, and the suggestion for the ultrasonic sensor]
+I got several responses with some great ideas, but one stood out as being very simple, cheap, and sounded really cool: an ultrasonic rangefinder!
+These are used to measure distance, specifically the distance between the sensor and whatever it's pointed at.
+They are commonly used in robotics to detect what's around them.

 Seemed like a promising idea, but there was no off-the-shelf solution for an ultrasonic sensor that could output to a Grafana-compatible database.
 We'd have to put together a custom hardware and software solution to capture the sensor data using the Raspberry Pi.